nguyenducnhaty/Learn_ML_in_6_Months/Data Science/1. IBM Data Science/3. Data Science Methodology/README.md

 <h3>Modeling - Concepts</h3>

 Modelling is the stage in the data science methodology where the data scientist has the chance to sample the sauce and determine if it's bang on or in need of more seasoning!
-This portion of the is geared toward answering two key questions: First, what is the purpose of data modeling, and second, what are some characteristics of this process?
+This portion of the methodology is geared toward answering two key questions: First, what is the purpose of data modeling, and second, what are some characteristics of this process?

 Data Modelling focuses on developing models that are either __descriptive__ or __predictive__.
 An example of a descriptive model might examine things like: if a person did this, then they're likely to prefer that.
 A predictive model tries to yield yes/no, or stop/go type outcomes.
 These models are based on the analytic approach that was taken, either statistically driven or machine learning driven.
 The data scientist will use a training set for predictive modelling.
 A training set is a set of historical data in which the outcomes are already known.
 The training set acts like a gauge to determine if the model needs to be calibrated.
 In this stage, the data scientist will play around with different algorithms to ensure that the variables in play are actually required.